erzz/codeclimate-standalone/README.md

 | `critical_findings` | The number of findings of severity CRITICAL |
 | `blocker_findings`  | The number of findings of severity BLOCKER  |

+## Potential Artifacts

+### codeclimate-report.json

+The default output of this job is the JSON format of the report and it is often useful for further parsing and manipulation.

+### codeclimate-report.html

+This report is only available if the input `html_report` is set to true.
+Useful for a human to read when investigating what the findings were with helpful links and references.

 ## Examples

 ### Run a default codeclimate scan

 The main thing to ensure is that you **MUST** checkout your code in a preceding step otherwise there would be nothing to scan!

-If you place your `.codeclimate.yml`at the root of your project then no further configuration is required by default
+If you place your `.codeclimate.yml` at the root of your project then no further configuration is required by default

 ```yaml
 jobs: